-8. The Role of Parents
+9. The Role of Parents

-We ask all parents who send their children to school uniform policy.
+We ask all parents who send their children to read our school uniform policy.
 We believe that parents have a duty to send their children to school correctly dressed and ready for their daily school work.
-One of the responsibilities of parents is to ensure that their child has their correct uniform and that it is clean and in good repair.
+We request parents to ensure that their child has their correct uniform and that it is clean and in good repair.

 If any parent would like the school to modify the uniform policy, they should make a representation to the Headteacher in the first instance.
 The school welcomes children from all backgrounds and faith communities.
-If there are serious reasons e.g. on religious grounds, why parents need their children to wear clothes that differ from the school uniform, the school will respond to such requests on an individual basis.
+If there are reasonable grounds e.g. on religious grounds, why parents need their children to wear clothes that differ from the school uniform, the school will respond to such requests on an individual basis.

-9. The Role of Governors
+10. The Role of Governors